MSE250/Plotting-Guidebook-for-MSE-250/README.md

 # Plotting-Guidebook-for-MSE-250

 Welcome to this quick-start guide!
+Watching all tutorials won't take more than 10 minutes ☕️.

 In this guidebook, we'll empower students with no prior experience in Matlab or Python to swiftly acquire the plotting skills needed for your MSE250 lab reports.